kubernetes/community/keps/sig-cluster-lifecycle/0014-20180707-componentconfig-api-types-to-staging.md

 Objective: Done for v1.12

 Implementation order:
-* Start with the apiserver and apimachinery shared config repos, copy over the necessary structs as needed and create the external and internal API packages.
+* Start with copying over the necessary structs to the `k8s.io/apiserver` and `k8s.io/apimachinery ` shared config packages, with external and internal API versions.
+The defaulting pattern for these types are of the `RecommendedDefaultFoo` form, in other words defaulting is not part of the scheme.
+* Remove as many unnecessary references to `pkg/apis/componentconfig` from the rest of the core repo as possible
+* Make the types in `pkg/apis/componentconfig` reuse the newly-created types in `k8s.io/apiserver` and `k8s.io/apimachinery `.
-* Start with the scheduler as the first component.
+* Start with the scheduler as the first component to be moved out.
     * One PR for moving `KubeSchedulerConfiguration` to `staging/src/k8s.io/kube-scheduler/config/v1alpha1/types.go`, and the internal type to `pkg/scheduler/apis/config/types.go`.
         * Set up the conversion for the external type by creating the package `pkg/scheduler/apis/config/v1alpha1`, without `types.go`, like how `k8s.io/api` is set up.
         * This should be a pure code move.
 * Set up staging publishing bot (async, non-critical)
-* The kubelet, kube-proxy and controller-manager follow, each one independently.
+* The kubelet, kube-proxy and kube-controller-manager types follow, each one independently.

 ### OWNERS files for new packages and repos